spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 Use the following instructions on your Linux machine, which this guide refers to as the development environment.
 <br />

-1. The first few steps will guide you to download, install, and verify the Palette Edge CLI.
+1. Visit the [Downloads](https://docs.spectrocloud.com/spectro-downloads#paletteedgecli) page and download the latest Palette Edge CLI.
+You can download the Palette Edge CLI by clicking on the available URL.
 The Palette Edge CLI is a command-line utility to interact with Palette and perform specific tasks in your development environment, such as creating a content bundle.

-  Issue the following command to download the Palette Edge CLI.
-This command uses `curl` to download the Palette Edge CLI binary from the specified URL and save it as **palette-edge** in the current directory.
+ 2. Open up a terminal session and navigate to the **Downloads** folder.

+ 3. Set the executable permissions for the palette-edge binary by issuing the following command.

 <br />

   ```bash